Metro International

-Metro International is a Swedish global media company based in Luxembourg that publishes the Metro newspapers.
-Metro International's advertising sales have grown at a compound annual growth rate of 41 percent since launch of the first newspaper edition in 1995.
-It is a freesheet, meaning that distribution is free, with revenues thus generated entirely through advertising.
-This newspaper is primarily intended for commuters who move daily in and out of big cities' business areas, mainly during rush hours.
+Metro International is a Swedish media company based in Luxembourg that publishes the freesheet newspaper Metro.

-The company was founded by Per Andersson and started as a subsidiary of the Modern Times Group along with Viasat Broadcasting.
-It is now controlled through the Mats Qviberg owned investment company Custos.
+The company was founded by Per Andersson, and started as a subsidiary of the Modern Times Group along with Viasat Broadcasting.
+It is now controlled through the Mats Qviberg-owned-investment company Custos.
 The first edition of the newspaper was published as Metro Stockholm and distributed in the Stockholm metro.
-As of 2012, all European editions (except for the Hungarian one) have been sold, reportedly so that Metro International can focus on Latin America, considered the last growth market for free newspapers.
+As of 2012, all European editions have been sold.